 The funny thing is, as I revisited Atlas Shrugged, I kept drawing parallels between excessive government regulation and excessive personal regulation.
 Government laws control and regulate behavior just as you use fear to regulate yourself.
-To be great, you have to let go.
+To be great, you have to let go of your fears.

 They started on the side of the pool, rolling backward off the edge (like a ball) and into the water about a dozen times.
 Next they did a back flop and then a back dive.
 Once Oakley had the back dive perfected off the side, Peter moved him up to the diving board to repeat the progression.
 After about 90 minutes and many back dives, Oakley was ready.
 Peter gave a final demonstration: “You just have to let go and do it, Oak,” and he swung his arms into the air, shouted “look for the water,” launched himself off the board and landed feet-first in the pool.

 Then the 4-foot Oakley got in position on the board: on his toes, knees bent, arms back, head up.
 He smiled.
 But after a few seconds, he said, “I can’t do it.
 I’m too little.”

 A few years back, I remember consoling Oakley because he was too short for certain rides at an amusement park.
 Using rulers to measure, park personnel regulate the rides to ensure safety.
 But now Oakley was regulating himself.
 His fear controlled his behavior.
 He later felt bad that he had stopped himself, choosing safe mediocrity instead of risking greatness.